RBA Rate Rises in 2026: What to Expect and How to Prepare

 4. Use an offset account

-If you have savings, an offset account can reduce the interest you pay without extra repayments.
+If you've savings, an offset account reduces the interest you pay without extra repayments.
 Every dollar in your offset reduces the loan balance the bank charges interest on.

 Example: $500k loan with $20k in offset = you only pay interest on $480k.

-Check our Offset Mortgage Calculator to see how much you could save.
+Check our Offset Mortgage Calculator to see how much you save.

 What's the RBA likely to do?

 Honestly?
 No one knows for sure.
-Economists get it wrong all the time.
+Economists often get it wrong.

 But here's the consensus as of March 2026:

-Best guess: 1-2 small rate rises (0.25% each) over the next 12 months.
-Maybe none if inflation drops faster than expected.
+Best guess: 1-2 small rate rises (0.
+25% each) over the next 12 months.
+None, if inflation drops faster than expected.

 Either way, it pays to be prepared.